etwernerMIDS/Data_Analysis/Projects/README.md

 The main focus of Parse SOAP is

-*All of these projects were completed for UCB's Master of Data Science Course W207 - Applied Machine Learning.
-These were completed using Python Jupyter Notebooks.*
+*All of these projects were completed from 2018-2019.
+These were completed using Python Jupyter Notebooks or RStudio.*